Abortion rights rallies held across US cities

 In New York, protestors walked across Brooklyn Bridge chanting pro-choice slogans, while in Washington DC, demonstrators marched to the Supreme Court.

-Rallies were also held in other major cities like Los Angeles, Boston and Atlanta.
+Rallies were also held in other major US cities like Los Angeles, Boston and Atlanta.